arpitbbhayani/articles/blogs/string-interning.md

 Every programming language aims to be performant in its niche and achieving superior performance requires a bunch of compiler and interpreter level optimizations.
 Since character Strings are an integral part of any programming language, having the ability to perform string operations quickly elevates the overall performance.

 In this essay, we dive deep into Python internals and find out how Python makes its interpreter performant using a technique called [String Interning](https://en.wikipedia.org/wiki/String_interning).
-This essay not only aims to put forth Python internals but also aims to make the reader comfortable in navigating through the Python's source code; so expect a lot of code snippets taken from [CPython](https://github.com/python/cpython/).
+This essay not only aims to put forth Python internals but also aims to make the reader comfortable in navigating through Python's source code; so expect a lot of code snippets taken from [CPython](https://github.com/python/cpython/).

 # String Interning